 Global Content Protection Through Automation – A Transnational Law Perspective

-Grosse Ruse-Khan, Henning
+Grosse Ruse-Khan, HM

 IIC - International Review of Intellectual Property and Competition Law